abdelrahmanseleem4545/IT-DL-PCC/README.md

-# IT-DL-PCC
-Instituto de Telecomunicações Deep Learning-based Point Cloud Codec (IT-DL-PCC)
+## The official code for IT-DL-PCC (Instituto de Telecomunicações Deep Learning-based Point Cloud Codec) can be found at https://github.com/aguarda/IT-DL-PCC